Section 457 Retirement Plan Contribution Limits

 There's no 10 percent penalty for early withdrawals prior to age 59 1/2 with a 457 plan, unlike with many other retirement vehicles.
 You can take withdrawals when you stop working and you can usually roll your account into another retirement account, such as an IRA, if you change jobs.
 You can also just leave your money where it is or you can cash out the plan.

-You can name a beneficiary or beneficiaries to receive the account at your death.
+Additionally, you can name a beneficiary or beneficiaries to receive the account at your death.

 Plan Contribution Limits by Year